pieman64/ESPproMon/README.md

 ![ESPproMon Smartphone energy monitoring and contol app](https://github.com/pieman64/ESPproMon/blob/master/images/ESPproMon%204%20Tabs.png)

 The pitcture below should be your ultimate goal i.e. a simple **plug and play CT (current transformer)** clipped around the live feed in your consumer unit.
-The CT will then be hooked up to your chosen energy monitoring hardware and the Smartphone app does the rest.
+The other end of the CT will then be hooked up to your chosen energy monitoring hardware and the Smartphone app does the rest.

 ![CT sensor in a domestic consumer unit enclosure.](https://github.com/pieman64/ESPproMon/blob/master/images/Consumer%20unit%20with%20CT.jpg)